AdobeDocs/campaign-standard.en/help/administration/using/control-rules.md

 Possible values are:

+* **At the start of targeting**

-* The control rule can be applied at this phase so that the personalization step is not executed in the event of an error.
+  The control rule can be applied at this phase so that the personalization step is not executed in the event of an error.

+* **After targeting**

-* If you need to know the volume of the target in order to apply the control rule, select this phase.
+  If you need to know the volume of the target in order to apply the control rule, select this phase.

   For example, the **Check proof size** control rule applies after the targeting stage: this rule prevents the preparation of message personalization if there are too many proof recipients.

+* **At the start of personalization**

-* This phase must be selected if the check concerns approving message personalization.
+  This phase must be selected if the check concerns approving message personalization.
 Message personalization is carried out during the analysis phase.

+* **At the end of the analysis**

-* When a check requires message personalization to be complete, select this phase.
+  When a check requires message personalization to be complete, select this phase.